RasaHQ/rasa/docs/context.rst

-Rasa NLU allows you to turn natural language into structured data, but this might not be enough if you want to build a bot that handles what has been said in context and adjusts the flow of the conversation accordingly. rasa's open-source solution to handle contextual dialogue is `Rasa Core <https://github.com/RasaHQ/rasa_core>`_, but there are other tools out there such as `Dialogflow <https://dialogflow.com>`_.
+Rasa NLU allows you to turn natural language into structured data, but this might not be enough if you want to build a bot that handles what has been said in context and adjusts the flow of the conversation accordingly.
+Rasa's open-source solution to handle contextual dialogue is `Rasa Core <https://github.com/RasaHQ/rasa_core>`_, but there are other tools out there such as `Dialogflow <https://dialogflow.com>`_ (not open-sourced).

 Rasa Core uses machine learning to predict the evolution of a conversation, and does away with the need for tedious and poorly-scaling ``if/else`` logic.